 If the battery is dying in cold weather, it may need a boost, which can be achieved using jumper cables.
-For peace of mind, we highly advise that you keep a set inside of your car as you will never known when you will need them.
+For peace of mind, we highly advise that you keep a set inside of your car as you will never know when you will next need them.
 You may also be able to improves someone else’s day by giving them a boost too.

 Still No Luck?

 If you are still having troubles after following our tips, you may want to get the battery tested.
 There may be an easy solution that’s more cost effective than replacing the battery altogether.
 Many people simply chuck away their old batteries not realizing that it may be due to something very simple.
 From basic battery maintenance, you are able to easily keep your car battery from dying in cold weather.